StateScribe: Towards Accessible Change Awareness Across Real-World Revisits

 \subsection{Implementation Details}

 To enable {\name}’s spatial and temporal memory capabilities, we use a smartphone as the primary device to access depth information, which is not available on the current smartglasses that typically rely on monocular cameras.
 We also adopt a low frame rate (i.e., 1 FPS) to support long-term use and scalability for memory storage, retrieval, and live interaction, in contrast to the higher frame rates used in prior systems~\cite{WorldScribe, TouchScribe}.
 Our {\name} mobile app is deployed on an iPhone 17 Pro and relies on camera poses and RGB-D images are continuously captured via Apple’s ARKit framework.
 These data streams are transmitted to the backend at one FPS over a TCP connection. {\name} leverages ARKit’s built-in geometric relocalization to align the current camera coordinates with those from prior visits to the same location.
 Each location is assigned a unique identifier by the mobile application.
 Upon successful relocalization, the backend uses this identifier to load the corresponding ESM and OTM.
 The backend is hosted on a MacBook M4 Max for our user study, while the technical evaluation is conducted on a desktop with an AMD Ryzen Threadripper PRO 7965WX CPU and an NVIDIA RTX 6000 Ada GPU.
-We set the ESM context window to a single visit, meaning it retains and retrieves data only from the last visit for both the user and technical evaluation.

 We adopt lightweight VLMs for live interactions to balance latency and accuracy.
 Specifically, live descriptions are generated using \tighttt{Gemini 3.1 Flash-Lite Preview}, while change detection, Q\&A, and buffered description summarization are handled by \tighttt{Gemini 3 Flash Preview}.
 FastSAM~\cite{zhao2023fast} is used for 2D mask segmentation.
 Visual embeddings are extracted using a pre-trained DINOv3 model~\cite{simeoni2025cijo}, and text embeddings are generated with \tighttt{all-MiniLM-L12-v2}.
+Finally, we limited the ESM context window to the previous visit for both user and technical evaluations.